-The sharing of best practices among districts results in greater efficiency and effectiveness and helps meet the need to operate better, faster and cheaper.
+The sharing of best practices among districts results in greater efficiency and effectiveness.
 Money is saved on labor and mobilization by making mowing a focused priority during scheduled times.
 Consistency is also improved.

 Roadside Vegetation Management Policy

 Vegetation in sight distance areas shall be controlled as necessary on all routes.